sunilmanu/keras_imageclassifier_flask_deployment/README.md

 2)I created a form with a file type button which will upload the image from your local repository.

-3)Then I have created another <div> for the predict button which should be visible after the image is uploaded.
+3)Then I have created another div tag for the predict button which should be visible after the image is uploaded.

 4)Then comes another two buttons for review as satisfied or not-satisfied which should be visible after getting the prediction results.

 5)Then comes the Try again button which should be visisble after the review from the users.

-6)Then comes the <span> tags for displaying the Results and reviews.
+6)Then comes the span tags for displaying the Results and reviews.

 # FRONTEND (base.html)